 Motorcyclists may not ride between lanes.

 This practice, also known as lane-splitting, is illegal in Maryland.
-A motorcycle may not travel in between designated lanes, regardless of whether the vehicles are moving or stopped.
+A motorcycle may not travel in between designated lanes, regardless of whether the traffic is moving or stopped.

 Motorcyclists must use the adjacent lanes while passing other vehicles.

 This is related to lane-splitting.
-You can’t enter another vehicle’s lane while passing it, even if it appears that there is enough space to do so.
+You can’t enter another vehicle’s lane while passing, even if it appears that there is enough space to do so.

 Some roadways require a minimum engine size for motorcycle use.